Phyks/BMC/README.md

 Install pdfminer, pdfparanoia (via pip) and requesocks.
 Init the submodules and install Zotero translation server.
 Copy params.py.example as params.py and customize it.
+Install pdftotext.
+Install djvulibre to use djvu files.
+Install isbntools with pip.

 ## Paperbot